Smila

 Smila (Сміла [ˈs⁽ʲ⁾milɐ]) is a city located on Dnieper Upland near the Tyasmyn River, in Cherkasy Raion, Cherkasy Oblast of Ukraine.
-It hosts the administration of Smila urban hromada, one of the hromadas of Ukraine.
-The Tyasmyn River, a Dnieper tributary, flows through the city.
-Population:
+The Tiasmyn River, a tributary of the Dnieper River, flows through the city.
+In January 2022, the estimated population was 65,675.

+Geography

 Climate

-Climate in Smila is moderate continental.
+The climate in Smila is moderately continental.
 Winters are cold with frequent snow.
 Summers are warm and can be hot in July, with little rain.
 Periods of temperatures higher than +10 last up to 170 days.
-Average annual precipitation is 450–520 mm.
+The average annual precipitation is 450–520 mm.